BlagojaBudzak/BlagojaBudzak/README.md

 ## 🪐 Beyond the Code

 💬 &nbsp;Ask me about: **Python, ML experiments, scientific computing, or the projects I'm currently breaking.**

-⚡ &nbsp;Fun fact: **My favorite projects usually start with “I wonder if I can automate this.**
+⚡ &nbsp;Fun fact: **My favorite projects usually start with "I wonder if I can automate this."**

 ## 🛠️ Tech Stack